DWFlanagan/ntrh/raw_markdown.md

 #### _The Polemic_

 The _Pole_ is a non-Union funded publication that was started by several students living in the E-Dorms in the Fall of 1980.
-The originators, two 15-year-old freshmen, calling themselves the \`\`Wiltsie Boatworks,'' had just finished winning the Hudson River Celebration Boat Contest, and decided to start a lampoon of the _Polytechnic_.
+The originators, two 15-year-old freshmen, calling themselves the "Wiltsie Boatworks," had just finished winning the Hudson River Celebration Boat Contest, and decided to start a lampoon of the _Polytechnic_.
 Using clippings of Poly stories, they reworded stories in humorous and (usually) non-scathing ways.
 The _Pole_ has steadfastly resisted Union monies, noting that the editorial control the E-Board would have would destroy their humorous impact.

 The freshmen both failed out after one semester.